Endangered iguanas successfully introduced to new home by Roehampton Zoologists

 For the next two and a half months the iguanas will be monitored before the transmitters are removed, if they have settled well in their new habitat.
 The Lesser Antillean Iguana has been losing habitat largely due to the invasive species of Green Iguana, which competes with it for food, and which also mates with it, causing the offspring to be a different species.

-Read about the beginning of the project in our previous story Roehampton Zoologists to provide new home for endangered iguana species.
 Find out more about how you can help endangered animals by studying Zoology at Roehampton.